rafaytalpur/Answers/README.md

-#GDSC Uniserver Designer Technical Assessment
+# GDSC Uniserver Designer Technical Assessment

 DatabaseSample.db is a sample database with values already inserted as an example.

-Following the steps below will create a new empty database.
+Following the steps below will create a new empty database the first time the program is run.

+###### NOTE:
-NOTE: While you can use your browser to test GET requests, you will need a different tool to test other requests.
+While you can use your browser to test GET requests, you will need a different tool to test other requests.
 I recommend using Postman for testing all POST, PUT and DELETE requests.

 -----------------------------------------------------------------------------------------------------------------------------------
-{Request Endpoint --> Function | Type of Request}
+## {Request Endpoint --> Function | Type of Request}

-get_employee --> gets a specific employee's information given the employee id | GET add_employee --> adds an employee to the database with the given name, department id and salary | POST add_department --> adds a department to the database with the given name | POST update_salary --> updates the salary of an employee given the employee id and new salary | PUT terminate_employee --> removes an employee's information from the database given the employee id | DELETE
+get_employee --> gets a specific employee's information given the employee id | GET

+add_employee --> adds an employee to the database with the given name, department id and salary | POST

+add_department --> adds a department to the database with the given name | POST

+update_salary --> updates the salary of an employee given the employee id and new salary | PUT

+terminate_employee --> removes an employee's information from the database given the employee id | DELETE

 -----------------------------------------------------------------------------------------------------------------------------------

-#STEPS TO RUN APPLICATION:
+### STEPS TO RUN:

 1. In a terminal, type "cd UniserverTechnicalAssessment" to open the directory.
 2. Type "npm run start" --> This will create the server and run it on port 8000.
 This also creates the empty SQLite database that will be used.